Everything You Always Wanted to Know About XVA Model Risk but Were Afraid to Ask: Collateral Modelling

-Curvature Margin for IR Risk Class is computed through the following step-by-step process. \begin{enumerate} \item Calculation of Curvature Risk vector by applying a Scaling Function (tab.~\ref{tab:scaling_function}) to Vega Risk vector calculated for Vega Margin, in particular, for the $j$-th element
+\paragraph{Curvature Margin for Interest Rate Risk Class} Curvature Margin for IR Risk Class is computed through the following step-by-step process. \begin{enumerate} \item Calculation of Curvature Risk vector by applying a Scaling Function (tab.~\ref{tab:scaling_function}) to Vega Risk vector calculated for Vega Margin, in particular, for the $j$-th element

 the value of the scaling function SF$(t_{j})$ is defined as

 where $t_{j}$ is the time (in calendar days) from the valuation date to the $j$-th SIMM expiry.
 The values of the Scaling Function for all SIMM expiries are reported in tab.~\ref{tab:scaling_function}. \item Aggregation of Curvature Risk vector elements